 A service is a resource that can be accessed by computers that wish to print to the Brother print server.
-The Brother print server provides the following predefined services (do a SHOW SERVICE command in the Brother print server remote console to see a list of available services):
+The Brother print server provides the following predefined services (do a SHOW SERVICE command in the Brother print server remote console to see a list of available services): Enter HELP at the command prompt for a list of supported commands.

-Service (Example) Definition

-BINARY_P1 TCP/IP binary, NetBIOS service and LAT

-service

-TEXT_P1 TCP/IP text service (adds carriage return after

-each line feed).

-POSTSCRIPT_P1 PostScript service (switches PJL-compatible

-printer to PostScript mode)

-PCL_P1 PCL service (switches PJL-compatible printer

-to PCL mode)

-BRN_xxxxxx_P1_AT AppleTalk and LPD service for Mac OS 8.6 or

-later

-BRN_xxxxxx_P1 NetWare service (TCP/IP and LAT are

-enabled for backwards compatibility)
+Service (Example) Definition BINARY_P1 TCP/IP binary, NetBIOS service.
+TEXT_P1 TCP/IP text service (adds carriage return after each line feed).
+POSTSCRIPT_P1 PostScript service (switches PJL-compatible printer to PostScript mode).
+PCL_P1 PCL service (switches PJL-compatible printer to PCL mode).
+BRN_xxxxxx_P1_AT AppleTalk and LPD service for Mac OS® 8.6 or later.
+BRN_xxxxxx_P1 NetWare service (TCP/IP is enabled for backwards compatibility).

-where "xxxxxx" is the last six digits of the Ethernet address (for example, BRN\310107\P1).
+Where xxxxx is the last six digits of the Ethernet address (for example, BRN_310107_P1).